IcannAI/Microsoft-curriculum-bootcamp/README.md

 ##### The concepts of relationships

-- We require a "Primary Key(PK)", "id", and the database terms.
-A primary key is a value that can be used to locate a particular table row.
+- We require a "Primary Key(PK)", "id", and a "Foreign Key(FK)" (the technical relational database terms).
+- A Primary Key(PK) is a value that can be used to locate a particular table row.
+- A Foreign Key(FK) is a primary key from another table as a reference or a pointer.
+- The name of the city, for instance, could be used as the basis for this, although it should nearly always be a number or other identifier.
 - We need to choose the best way to reference each city before applying to table.
-- The name of the city, for instance, could be used as the basis for this, although it should nearly always be a number or other identifier.
 - The relationship would end if the id ever changed, thus we do not want it to happen.
-- DataFrames do not use the terminology of "primary key"
+- [Note]DataFrames do not use the terminology of "primary key"

 ##### Retrieving the data

+- Understand how we retrieve the data when it is split between two tables.
+We can utilise a language known as Structured Query Language(SQL), if we are utilising a relational database like MySQL, SQL Server, or Oracle.
+A relational database's data can be retrieved and modified using SQL, which is a standard language.
+- We can use the SELECT command to get data choosing the columns we wish to view from the table that contains them.
+- SELECT is where you list the columns, and FROM is where you list the tables.
+- [NOTE] SQL syntax is case-insensitive, meaning select and SELECT mean the same thing.
+However, depending on the type of database you are using the columns and tables might be case sensitive.
+As a result, it's a best practice to always treat everything in programming like it's case sensitive.
+When writing SQL queries common convention is to put the keywords in all upper-case letters.

 ##### Joining data